rmourey26/onyx/README.md

 fork, customize, and deploy on Vercel or elsewhere to have an MVP up and running in a few days or less.

 - Onyx includes role based access control, complete Supabase SSR Auth and DB integration, Zod validation and more.
 Note ZetaChain integration is in progress.
-For those who do not need Zetachain, clone the repo and run a 'git checkout a6bsnchO4' to obtain pre-ZetaChain Onyx that includes the stack detailed below.
+For those who do not need Zetachain, switch the branch name from 'main' to 'default' to obtain pre-ZetaChain Onyx that includes the stack detailed below.

 ## Stack
 - NextJS 14 App Router